jffng/subway-stories-node/startup_troubleshooting_disassembly.md

 4. Loosen the handles from their rods with the hex key.
 These can be packaged together.

-5. Unscrew the standoffs that limit the motion of the handles.
-Remove the bolts and package together with the standoffs.
+5. Unscrew the nuts holding the bolts that limit the motion of the handles.
+Remove the bolts and package together with the nuts.

 6. Bubble wrap the main box.
 The arduino and breadboard can stay inside the box.